History of whaling: Twentieth century

+By 2000, only Norway was carrying out commercial whaling of minke whales.
+"Scientific whaling" for research purposes continued, primarily by Japan—a provision allowed for under the Convention, though most member nations urged Japan to stop issuing the permits as these were widely perceived as a way to evade the moratorium decision.
+Subsistence whaling by indigenous people in Greenland, Russia, Alaska, and St Vincent and The Grenadines of several species (mostly bowhead, gray, and fin whales) also continued under an Aboriginal Whaling Scheme administered by the IWC.
+No international quotas were ever put on beluga whales and narwhals; 1,000 to 2,000 of each have been killed each year to the present, mostly in Alaska, Canada and Greenland.
+Research became a significant part of the IWC's mission, with non-lethal monitoring of whale stocks in the Southern Ocean carried out each year since 1978 and the launch of the Journal of Cetacean Research and Management in 1999.

 Catches by country and year

 Sources: IWC Summary Catch Database version 6.1, July 2016, which includes great whales, orcas (mostly caught by Norway and USSR), bottlenose whales (mostly Norway), pilot whales (mostly Norway), and Baird's Beaked Whales (mostly Japan).
 This database also has some pre-1900 counts, not shown here.

 The IWC database is supplemented by Faroese catches of pilot whales, Greenland's and Canada's catches of Narwhals (data 1954–2014), Belugas from multiple sources shown in the Beluga whale article, Indonesia's catches of sperm whales, bycatch in Japan 1980–2008, and bycatch in Korea 1996–2017.
 The IWC database includes illegal whaling from USSR and Korea.
 This is supplemented by academic findings on Korea for 1999–2003.

 Most species of dolphins are omitted.
 Otherwise the main areas of missing data are: bycatch in countries other than Japan and Korea (generally much smaller), narwhals before 1954; belugas in Canada and USA before 1970, and in Nunavut (Canada) for all years; belugas in USSR in Bering, East Siberian and Laptev Seas and Sea of Okhotsk outside Amur River area.